Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 All other folders are boilerplate and project setup for the turborepo

 ## Current State
 Vue: The app has a home menu that links to a fully functional lobby via host and join.
-The game page exists and has what should be complete functionality.
-The review page exists and can view all data in a given game
+The game page exists and has complete functionality.
+The review page exists and can view all data in a given game.
+Styles are manageable, but need a bit of extra care for color choices.
+No Logo.

-Solid: The app has a home menu that is set up to display the appropriate modals for Join/Host/View game
-    - The Solid version is canceled for now, due to stencil component typings not fitting right into solid
+I would consider this "MVP imminent"